Fire fighter Cancer Awareness Month 2025

 Make sure to follow @FCSNNational on Facebook, X, Instagram, and LinkedIn throughout the month for more resources.

-IAFF Fallen Fire Fighter Memorial, almost 66% of the names added to the wall from 2002-2023 were members who had died from occupational cancer.
+At the 2023 IAFF Fallen Fire Fighter Memorial, almost 66% of the names added to the wall from 2002-2023 were members who had died from occupational cancer.

 In Canada, where most provinces and territories have robust presumptive laws, close to 94% of line-of-duty deaths among professional fire fighters are the result of occupational cancers.